 In Arlette’s life “before (she) met (Betty)” we find out there was a hidden tragedy.
 It was well written and I came away feeling that, like so often in real life, there was no one really to blame, it was caused by a couple of wrong time/wrong place scenarios.

-Betty manages to solve much of Arlette’s mystery, but of course only the readers get to know the whole story, however, the books reaches a satisfying conclusion and brings people together with greater bonds than blood, just like the connection that Arlette had with Betty.
+Betty manages to solve much of Arlette’s mystery, but of course, only the readers get to know the whole story, however, the book reaches a satisfying conclusion and brings people together with greater bonds than blood, just like the connection that Arlette had with Betty.

 I am now on a mission to re-read all my favourite Lisa Jewell books.
 I got these out at the Library last week.